dcbaker/cython/docs/src/userguide/debugging.rst

 .. function:: cy step

-    Step through Python, Cython or C code.
-Python, Cython and C functions called directly from Cython code are considered relevant and will be stepped into.
+    Step through Python, Cython0 or C code.
+Python, Cython0 and C functions called directly from Cython0 code are considered relevant and will be stepped into.

 .. function:: cy next

-    Step over Python, Cython or C code.
+    Step over Python, Cython0 or C code.

 .. function:: cy run